Rates and fees verified as correct at 17 May, 2021. Other information correct at the time of writing. Advertiser disclosure.

 Your licence number

 As much information as possible from witnesses or anyone else involved in the accident.
-That includes names, contact details and insurer details, and information about the incident
+That includes names, contact details and insurance details, and information about the incident

 Photos of the accident or damages if possible